 Image via Twitter

 The translator and the ball boy are back at it again.
-For millions of football fans, not only in England but around the world, December 9, 2017 is already a day they have inked in their diaries, as it is the scheduled date of the first meeting this season between the two Manchester clubs, City and United.
-Both, after big spending summers, have started this season strongly and are locked in a battle at the top of the Premier League table, with the same points and goal difference after five game weeks, separated by alphabetical order.
+For millions of football fans, not only in England but around the world, the clash between the teams of these two iconic managers is almost always certainly a fiery affair.
+December 9, 2017 was the scheduled date of the first meeting this season between the two Manchester giants, City and United.
+Both, after big spending summers, have started this season strongly.
+Man City won the first Manchester derby 1 – 2 at Old Trafford, thereby breaking United’s 40 match unbeaten run in all competitions.
 Already this season’s league race looks to be between these two teams, which means one of the most bitter and personal rivalries in football may be about to be revived – Jose Mourinho versus Pep Guardiola.

 Ironically, the two were once friends and allies at Barcelona, a club which Pep had joined as a boy, working his way up from a ball boy, to youth player and then club captain, whilst Mourinho arrived at the club as translator and part-time coach with his mentor Bobby Robson.